mdbellott/nine9/README.md

 Availability and License
 ==============================

-I am making this code available to the public under a public domain license.
+I am making this code available to the public under the MIT license.
 All that I ask is that if you choose to use it, copy it, or if you helps you out in any way, please consider dropping me a line at:

 markbellottapps@gmail.com